gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "There is no record of such an assertion,"
 Patient said indignantly.

-"Then your database is missing stuff,"
+"Then your database is incomplete,"
-Maddy said,
+Maddy improvised wildly,
 looking from bot to bot
 the way she had seen Mayor Lupus look from person to person when speaking to a crowd.
 She didn't need Patient to believe---she just needed enough of the bots around her to.